 Traditionally, almost all briquetting was made from wood residues.
-This was primarily because the presses were invented in Europe and there was a demand for wood fuel.
+This was primarily because the wood briquette presses were invented in Europe and there was a demand for wood fuel.

-Wood residues normally have low ash content and a high calorific value and therefore it is easy to produce briquettes in a good quality.
-Generally, wood residue is also the best raw material for producing consumer briquettes/logs, due to the high quality and density of the product.
+Wood residues normally have low ash content and a high calorific value and therefore it is easy to produce wood briquettes in a good quality.
+Generally, wood residues are also the best raw material for producing consumer briquettes, due to the high quality and density of the product.

 There are many types kinds of wood that can be used for briquetting.
 Wood is mostly categorized either as Softwood (conifers) and Hardwood (leaf based), however, within these types there are many variants.
 Most known softwoods are: pine, spruce, fir, cedar, larch and redwood and most known hardwoods are: Alder, ash, beech, cherry, chestnut, elm, hickory, mahogany, maple, oak, rosewood, teak, walnut.
 Besides Softwood and Hardwood, there are also Demolition Wood, MDF and Torrefied Wood, which you also can read about under “Raw materials”.

 Each type will have to be evaluated before briquetting, and it is important to choose the right wood briquette press, as the technology will influence the final product.
 There are 3 briquetting technologies: mechanical briquetting presses, hydraulic briquetting presses and extrusion briquetting presses.
 C.F.
 Nielsen master all the mentioned briquetting technologies, but is mostly known for the mechanical briquette presses, as these are the cornerstone of the company’s product range.
 Read more about the different technologies under “Products”.

 If you wish to read more about the projects C.F.
 Nielsen has completed, have a look at our wood briquetting cases.